 Pittsburgh, founded La Roche College in 1963.
 The Sisters have sponsored

-and supported the College since its inception.
-The College's name
+and supported the University since its inception. the University's name

 honors Marie de la Roche.